sanfinity-Iot/openremote/Tutorial:-Connect-your-MQTT-client.md

 2. Send the JSON over this topic.
 For a number, this is really simple: `{23}`
 3. Send and check whether the value updated in the Manager!

-**Note: currently there is an unresolved bug related writing to attributes with the Read Only config item.
+**Note: currently there is a bug related writing to attributes that have the Read Only config item.
 Make sure it is not on the attribute you want to write to, even if its unchecked.
 You need to delete the item from the attribute.**